 IELTS include the following four sections:

 While the Listening and Speaking tests are similar for both modules, there is a difference in the format and content of Reading and Writing tests for General and Academic versions.
 The Speaking Test is conducted seven days before or after the actual test date.

 Format of Speaking Test

-The Speaking test of IELTS is an oral test in which the candidates are required to perform three tasks before the examiner.
+The Speaking test is an oral test in which the candidates are required to perform three tasks before the examiner.
 The entire section is completed within 11 to 14 minutes and in the first task includes a general introduction of the candidate and the questions asked by the examiner is related to family, home, work, education etc which is completed within 4-5 minutes.

 In the second task that is called Individual Long Turn, the candidates are provided particular topic and the points related to those on which the candidates should speak and answer the questions within 3-4 minutes.

 The third task includes a Two-way discussion, based on the topic of task two and continues for 4-5 minutes.

 As far as the tips for speaking are concerned, it is the most appalling task to speak in front of the examiners about an unknown and unprepared topic in which a candidate probably has little or no knowledge.
 However, among the numerous tips the candidates are directed to speak by maintaining a natural flow rather than to communicate in a restricted way e.g. responding by saying "yes" or "no".
 Simply responding to the questions or limiting the conversation will imply that a candidate is not proficient while communicating in English or he/she does not have sufficient knowledge on everyday topics, the two basic things that are tested in this section.
 Besides this, the candidate should remain bold and confident while performing the speaking tasks and this is one of the most significant tips that should be considered.

 7 Tips for IELTS Speaking Test